KyriakosPsa/Classifiers-from-scratch/README.md

 # Building Classifiers from scratch

 This work is one of a series of two distinct repositories that collectively constitute the coursework focused on Classical Machine Learning methods for the Data Science & Information Technologies masters course: Μ124 - Machine Learning at the National and Kapodistrian University of Athens (NKUA) during the Fall 2022 semester.
-The other repository deals with [Regression from scratch](https://github.com/KyriakosPsa/Regression-from-scratch).
+The other repository deals with [Building Regression models from scratch](https://github.com/KyriakosPsa/Regression-from-scratch).

 # Overview